paweljarosz/defarc/README.md

 	defarc.select_variable_by_id("proper-id") -- will select and save inside DefArc module a variable data for given id
 ```

-### .select_variable_by_name(variable_name)
+### select_variable_by_name(variable_name)
 Selects and saves a table with variable data inside DefArc module.
 One need to provide a proper variable name, otherwise it will save nil.

 * **PARAMETER:** `variable_name` (string) - a name of a variable from Arcweave JSON